tpecholt/imrad/README.md

 # ImRAD

 ImRAD is a GUI builder for the ImGui library.
-It generates and parses C++ code.
+It generates and parses C++ code which can be directly used in your application.

-ImRAD runs on Windows and Linux.
+ImRAD runs on Windows, Linux and MacOS.

 # Features

 ImRAD is under active development but these are the main features:

-* supports designing all kinds of ImGui windows
+* supports designing all kinds of windows
-  * floating windows, popups and modal popups.
+  * Floating windows, popups and modal popups.
 These are ImGui backend independent
   * MainWindow with GLFW integration.
 ImRAD generates GLFW calls which will synchronize ImGui window with its OS window (title bar, resizability flags, autosize etc.)
+  * Activity.
+This is a undecorated window which fills the entire viewport area.
+Only one activity can be shown at the time.
+Used mainly for Android apps
   * contains a GLFW template for generating generic `main.cpp`
+  * contains an android template for generating generic `MainActivity.java`+`manifest`+`main.cpp`

 * supports wide range of widgets